Cambodian opposition leader released but put under house arrest

-PHNOM PENH (Reuters) - The leader of Cambodia’s main opposition party, Kem Sokha, was released on bail on Monday, a government spokesman said, a year after he was jailed on treason charges.
+PHNOM PENH (Reuters) - Hundreds of supporters of the leader of Cambodia’s main opposition party Kem Sokha gathered outside his house on Monday after he was released on bail after spending more than a year in jail on treason charges.

 “He was released on bail and he is under monitoring by the court,” government spokesman Phay Siphan told Reuters.